-UBS Asset Management is a wholly owned subsidiary of UBS Group AG, a leading publically listed financial services group.
+The UBS Asset Management division is comprised of entities that are wholly owned, directly or indirectly, by UBS Group AG, a leading publicly listed financial services group.

 We are committed to acting in a consistent and transparent manner.
 Our principal objective when considering how to vote, or whether to engage with a company, is to ensure that we fulfil our fiduciary duty by acting in the interests of our clients at all times.